Young Voices Contributors

 A California native, Ashley received her bachelor’s degree in linguistics from California State University San Bernardino before moving to Michigan.

-Ashley currently works for the Mackinac Center for Public Policy as their External Affairs Coordinator.
-Ashley is most interested in tech policy and the impact it has on economic mobility, the future of work and productivity.
+Ashley writes about tech policy and the impact it has on economic mobility, the future of work and productivity.

 Free Trade | Taxes & Regulations